IN THIS ISSUE

 He was a walking textbook dissociative schizo funnyman, working out his deep-seated psycho-cerebral conflicts in public, in real time, live and unplugged.
 Synapses blazing, the connections he would make would be so unexpected, so incongruous, so articulate, so blindingly fast, that audiences often had trouble keeping up with him, afraid that if they laughed they’d miss the next 3 zingers.

 Comics today pale by comparison.
 If you listen to the vapid XM comedy channels, 99% of those skits seem mentally retarded, not even in the same profession as Robin.
 He gets more material into 10 seconds than some of these tired scatological morons struggle with in 5 minutes.
-Through sheer force of nature Robin set the bar – he transcended the politics of show business, that contracts endless careers to dull, phony, one-dimensional, script-reading simian posers like Bill Murray, Adam Sandler, Will Ferrell, Steve Carrel, Chris Rock, Louis CK, Bill Burr, Vince Vaughn, etc. no matter how dim their spark.
+Through sheer force of nature Robin set the bar – he transcended the politics of show business, that signs contracts for endless careers with dull, one-dimensional, script-reading simian posers like Bill Murray, Adam Sandler, Steve Carrel, Chris Rock, Bill Burr, Louis CK, etc. no matter how dim their spark.

 The only 2 guys in the last 20 years I can think of that were even close to Robin’s level would be Bill Hicks and Sam Kinison.
 All three of them gone now, their immortality guaranteed.

 Robin wasn’t like many performers, George Carlin included, who had everything written out and then painstakingly memorized it.
 No, he was improvising in real time, living all those emotions right in front of you, inhabiting all those momentary characters, not just at the musculoskeletal level, but at the biological, hormonal, and neurotransmitter level.